’90 Day Fiance: Happily Ever After?’ Tell-All Special: 5 Behind-The-Scenes Moments Fans Didn’t See

 Jorge And Anfisa Went Home Together

-Speaking of Anfisa, she and Jorge stayed in the same hotel room before and after filming the Tell-All special.
+Speaking of Anfisa, she and Jorge stayed in the same hotel room before and after filming the tell-all special.
 In last Sunday’s episode, producers were seen asking Jorge if he needed a separate room since it was obvious that things were tense between them after the interview.

 Jorge and Anfisa had to fly home together after their fight.
 They sat separately. #90DayFiance